 For Travel Cost

-The daily travel cost in Bali ranges from 300–600 USD including quality hotels, meals, transfers, and attractions.
-Thailand, Vietnam, Cambodia, and Myanmar range from about 100–400 USD per day, and the price difference between them is often about 50–100 USD per day.
+The daily travel cost in Bali and Thailand ranges from aout 200 USD including quality hotels, meals, transfers, and attractions, Vietnam and Cambodia ranges from about 220 USD per day, and Myanmar and Lao range from about 250 USD per day.